Tuition Support for Children

 Full-time faculty, staff, or bargaining unit members of the School of Advanced International Studies (SAIS), Krieger School of Arts and Sciences, Carey Business School, School of Education, Whiting School of Engineering, School of Medicine, School of Nursing, Peabody Institute, Bloomberg School of Public Health, Libraries, University Administration, Academic Centers, and Homewood Student Affairs are eligible if you:

 - complete a minimum of two consecutive years of full-time service prior to October 1st or February 1st and continue through these dates in a full-time position, and

-Each parent is eligible if both are a full-time member of the faculty, staff or Bargaining Unit and have completed two consecutive years of employment with the university.
+Each parent is eligible if both are full-time members of the faculty, staff, or Bargaining Unit and have completed two consecutive years of employment with the university.

 Dependents are eligible to participate in this Plan through the end of the calendar year in which they turn 23.

 Proof of dependent citizenship must be provided prior to receiving benefits under the Plan.
 Employees must submit the completed Tuition Grant Plan Application and a copy of the child’s birth certificate (English translation).
 For children not born in the U.S., Canada or Mexico, one of the following documents must be submitted in addition to a birth certificate:

 - Green Card